-A former chief economist at major international consulting firm, John Perkins is a co-founder of The Pachamama Alliance and New York Times Bestselling author who has received training from master shamans from around the world.
+A former chief economist at major international consulting firms, John Perkins is a co-founder of Pachamama Alliance and a New York Times bestselling author who has received training from shamans from around the world.

 During the next decade, John Perkins served as Chief Economist at a major international consulting firm.
 His job was to identify resource-rich countries for corporations and arrange enormous loans.
 The loans were then used to hire U.S. companies to build infrastructure projects that benefited the companies and a minority of wealthy elite.
 This tactic left the ordinary citizens of the targeted countries in deep debt.
 Inevitably, when the loans defaulted, John and others would go back and “asset strip” the country.
 He became an “economic hit man.”

 In 1980, John had an epiphany while sailing in the Virgin Islands.
-Sitting in the ruins of an old sugar plantation, he was struck by the realization that the plantation was built on the bones of thousands of slaves.
-He also realized that his line of work at the time was the modern equivalent of a slaver in the way he used the power of financial institutions to exploit natural and human resources around the world.
+Sitting in the ruins of an old sugar plantation, he was struck by the realization that the plantation was built on the bones of thousands of enslaved people.
+He also realized that his line of work at the time was the modern equivalent of those who enslaved people, given the way he used the power of financial institutions to exploit natural and human resources around the world.

 John committed to stopping his participation in this kind of work, and over the next decade, founded and served as president of an alternative energy company that did ground-breaking work leading to a major change in U.S. energy laws.

 Between 1990 and 2000, John sold his energy company and returned to the Amazon many times to help the Shuar preserve their rainforests and culture.
 In 1995, he traveled to Ecuador’s Amazon with Bill and Lynne Twist at the invitation of the Achuar people.
-The Achuar shared with them the urgent threat to their lands and culture, their vision for self-determination, and a request for allies from the North who would “change the dream of the modern world” by shifting its culture of over-consumption to a culture that honors and sustains life.
+The Achuar shared with them the urgent threat to their lands and culture, their vision for self-determination, and a request for allies from the North to shift the culture of over-consumption to a culture that honors and sustains life.

-John, Bill and Lynne committed to a partnership with the Achuar, and, upon their return to the United States, they co-founded The Pachamama Alliance to carry this commitment out.
+John, Bill, and Lynne committed to a partnership with the Achuar, and, upon their return to the United States, they co-founded Pachamama Alliance to carry out this commitment.

-To date, John is a Pachamama Alliance board member and fundraiser.
+To date, John is a Pachamama Alliance board member.
 He also leads journeys into the Amazon rainforest through the organization’s Pachamama Journeys program.

-John travels the world and encourages business executives, students, and those who comes to his talks to “create a world our grandchildren will want to inherit.”
+John also travels the world and encourages business executives, students, and those who come to his talks to “create a world our grandchildren will want to inherit.”

 When 9/11 happened, John was in the Amazon leading a trip of people who had come to learn from the way of life of the Shuar.
 When he returned to the U.S., he visited Ground Zero and had another epiphany: he wanted the world to know what he had done in the 70s, and how the current global economic system that is failing so many people was created.
 He committed to writing Confessions of an Economic Hit Man in secret.